Sprite comic: Style

 Sprite comics mainly use graphics from 1980s video games, such as Mega Man and Final Fantasy.
 Lore Sjöberg from Wired stated that sprite comics "re-create the feel of [such games] with a minimum of artistic effort."
 Penny Arcades Mike Krahulik pointed out that sprite comics are a good way for people who can't draw well to create comics.
 Cruz pointed out that the aesthetic has "evolved and flourished in a variety of media" since.
 However, the style is also commonly criticized.
 Cruz described sprite comics as "the favorite style for the laziest webcomic creators," while Sjöberg pointed out that sprite comics are often seen as substandard by comic fans.
 Both Chris Dlugosz and Michael Zole (Death to the Extremist) have criticized the style, Zole stating that creators of sprite comics "seem to think that they're scoring humor points just by reusing old pixelated characters," and Dlugosz devoting his webcomic Pixel explicitly to making fun of the practice.

 In a review of the webcomic Kid Radd, Dani Atkinson of Sequential Tart noted that people without a gamer background may find that "much of the irony and humour in [sprite comics] goes swooshing over [their] head."
 However, she also praised Kid Radd specifically for using original sprites, unique to the webcomic, allowing for a broader audience.
 She described this as a "fake" sprite comic.

 Legal situation

 Sprite comics are threatened by legal action, as the graphical sprites used in them are generally protected by copyright.
-Many sprite comics present themselves as parodies of the works they are based on, and as such they might be protected under fair use.
+Many sprite comics present themselves as parodies of the works they are based on, and as such they may be protected under fair use.
 However, seeing as many sprite comics have developed substantial plot-driven stories featuring the copyrighted characters and environments, it is quite possible that a sprite comic creator would lose a lawsuit if a game developer decided to sue.
 Thus far, no sprite comic has been subject to legal action.
 Capcom has stated that they will never "officially endorse" sprite comics, but no take-down request has ever taken place.